Yorkton Bulldogs

 The Yorkton Bulldogs are a Junior B box lacrosse team based out of Yorkton, Saskatchewan.
 They are a member of the Prairie Gold Lacrosse League.

-Founded in 2003, the Bulldogs gain most of their talent from Yorkton Minor Lacrosse, Whitewood and Sturgis, Saskatchewan, where they have an outstanding field lacrosse team and program.
+Founded in 2003, the Bulldogs gain most of their talent from Yorkton Minor Lacrosse, Whitewood and Sturgis, Saskatchewan, where they have a field lacrosse team and program.

 History

 Scott Marianchuk created the current Yorkton Bulldogs team logo.

 Yorkton Bulldogs have won the PGLL Junior Lacrosse Tier 2 championship twice (2008 and 2009).

 On January 26, 2009, Bulldogs head coach, Darin Lanigan, resigned from his coaching duties.
 He was replaced by Joe Choptuik.

 2014 was a difficult one for an inexperienced group, going 2-8-2 in the PGLL (sixth of seven teams).
 The team managed to score a league-low 81 goals in the regular season.
 Paul Toth led the team in scoring with 24 goals, 6 assists in just 9 league games.
 Goalie Louden Choptuik played every minute of every game for the Bulldogs, posting a 12.60 GAA.